MmedaraU/study-notes/css-and-css3.md

 Common breakpoints for media queries are for smartphones, tablets and desktop monitors.

+Breakpoints are arranged from biggest to smallest so that they are not overridden.

 See [media style sheets](#media-style-sheets)
 ```css
 @media (min-width: ...) and (max-width: ...) {